Len Wincott: In the Soviet Union

 In the Soviet Union, Wincott was given the status of a hero and received VIP treatment.
 Soviet propaganda elevated him to a symbol of the British working class, struggling for their rights.
 He settled in Leningrad where he joined the Anglo-American section of the International Seamen's Club.
 His job here was to indoctrinate Western crew members on shore leave into the virtues of Communism.
 During the Second World War he survived through the nearly 900 days Siege of Leningrad, but shortly after the war his luck ran out.

 In 1946, he was accused of being a British spy and duly arrested by the NKVD.
 After a show trial he was sentenced to a long term in the Gulag.
 At one time he was in the same labour camp as Victor Louis.
 After spending nearly eleven years in labour camps he was rehabilitated during the onset of Nikita Khrushchev's de-Stalinisation campaign in 1956.
 After his release, he became a friend of Donald Maclean and contributed articles for the Anglo-Soviet Friendship Society magazine.
+He was met by Lt Cdr Dairmid Gunn, RN, who was Naval Attache to the USSR in 1966 and noted that Wincott was "gazing wistfully at the White Ensign.
+Fearing arrest, however, he refused Gunn's invitation to come onboard HMS Devonshire.
+Gunn recalled that Wincott was very sad and, in a mixture of Russian and rusty English, just wanted to talk about good old times in the Royal Navy prewar and postwar."

 Apart from a visit to England in 1974 Wincott spent the rest of his life in the Soviet Union.
 He met and married his fourth wife in the Gulag and he died in Moscow in January 1983.
 According to his last wishes, his ashes were scattered over Devonport Harbour.